cbrown5/cbrown5.github.io/_posts/2021-12-07-experiment-rules-of-thumb.md

 I'll add that if you can easily sample more covariates, go for it.
 You may want to condition on them to statistically control for them when you do the analysis.

+### Conceptual model

+Developing a conceptual model of your system, through talking with experts and reading the literature, can help you identify key predictors and refine your research question.
+This means you can better target your sampling design.

 ### More sites or more replication at fewer sites?

 Closely related to the above idea, I often see students intensely replicating their designs at very few sites (e.g. doing many days of sampling at a single site, or numerous transects per site).
 But these are psuedoreps.
 Your study will be more general if you can cover more sites with less replication at each site.